 10.)
 Tug on the adjustable lines: one on each of the four far corners.

-Each line is threaded through a tab-shaped, plastic adjuster buckle.
+Each line is threaded through a tab-shaped, line lock.

 11.)
-Plop down, take a breather, and wear a wide grin as your hammock-camping friends are still pitching their sleep systems.
+Plop down, take a breather, and wear a wide grin as your friends are still pitching their shelters.

 FLY: 33D 244T Ripstop Nylon with 1500mm PU and Water-Resistant Coating